duckduckgo/duckduckgo-documentation/duckduckhack/resources/common_pitfalls.md

 # Common Pitfalls

+(This section is coming soon!
+Know what should go here?
+Then. **please** [contribute to the documentation](https://github.com/duckduckgo/duckduckgo-documentation/blob/master/CONTRIBUTING.md)!)

 ### Defining Perl Variables and Functions

-(tbd)
-- inside vs outside the "handle" function...
+- inside vs outside the `handle` function